chrisburnell/chrisburnell.com/src/posts/articles/2014-09-22-on-your-marks.md

 Since the last re-design of my website, I decided to make the switch to [Disqus](https://disqus.com/ "Disqus") for my commenting system.
 This comes with a couple of disadvantages but also with a few advantages.

-In this article I’m going to run through how I manage my comments section from a front-end development perspective, with respect to user experience, performance, and accessibility.
+In this article I’m going to run through how I manage my comments section from a front end development perspective, with respect to user experience, performance, and accessibility.

 <h2 id="cons">The Cons of Disqus</h2>